nimrossum/research-project/docs/main.typ

     // - One line of context & the gap (why LoCC isn't enough).
     // - One line of “what we did” (introduced CD).
     // - One line of your key quantitative result (e.g. correlation coefficients, discrimination power).
-    //   - Add clear, concise statement of your key quantitative results (e.g. “We found that CD correlates at ρ = 0.72 with expert judgements, versus LoCC’s ρ = 0.45”).
+    //   - Add clear, concise statement of your key quantitative results (e.g. “We found that CD correlates at ρ = 0.72 with expert judgements, versus LoCC's ρ = 0.45”).
     // - One line of the take-home (“CD can serve as a complementary metric…“).
     //   - No final “conclusion” sentence (“CD can serve as a complementary or alternative metric to LoCC in X contexts”).
   ],